 \subsection{Extensions to spacetimes and higher dimensions}

 The definitions of ZAS, resolutions, mass, and capacity extend naturally to higher dimensions (with suitable changes made to certain constants).
-Also, the Riemannian Penrose Inequality has recently been generalized to dimensions less than eight by the first author and D. Lee \cite{bray_lee}.
-Thus, the Riemannian ZAS Inequality in dimensions less than eight will follow if Conjecture $\ref{conj_conformal}$ is proved (in dimensions less than eight).
+Also, the Riemannian Penrose inequality has been generalized to dimensions less than eight by the first author and D. Lee \cite{bray_lee}.
+Thus, the Riemannian ZAS inequality in dimensions less than eight will follow readily if Conjecture $\ref{conj_conformal}$ is proved (in dimensions less than eight).

 Ultimately, it would be desirable to go beyond the time-symmetric case and develop a theory of ZAS for arbitrary spacelike slices of spacetimes.
-One might hope to prove a version of the ZAS Inequality, $m \geq m_{\text{ZAS}}(\Sigma)$, in this setting.
-In figure \ref{fig_mass_theorems}, we illustrate how such an inequality would fit in with the Positive Mass Theorem and the Penrose inequality.
+One might hope to prove a version of the ZAS inequality, $m \geq m_{\text{ZAS}}(\Sigma)$, in this setting.
+In figure \ref{fig_mass_theorems}, we illustrate how such an inequality would fit in with the positive mass theorem and the Penrose inequality.
 We refer the reader to a recent survey article by the first author \cite{bray_survey}.